MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 1. A preview of how the table will be extracted appears on the panel on the right.

-1. If the header of the table has been tagged, select the option to **Ignore first row** so the header of the table isn't extracted as the table content.
+1. If the header of the table has been tagged, select **Ignore first row** so the header of the table isn't extracted as the table content.

 The following animation illustrates the process: